Newcastle allowed Saudi sponsorship deals

 On Tuesday Premier League shareholders removed the temporary block put on the club since its controversial takeover.

-Clubs have been uneasy over the takeover, which triggered the exit of Premier League chairman Gary Hoffman at the end of January.
+Clubs have been uneasy over the takeover, which prompted Premier League chairman Gary Hoffman to decide to step down at the end of January 2022.

 The Premier League board will decide what is "fair market value".

-There was a concern Newcastle could sign deals with companies closely aligned to the Saudi Arabian Public Investment Fund that provide much of the finance for the takeover, which would be used to inflate their spending capacity under Financial Fair Play (FFP) rules.
+There was a concern Newcastle could sign deals with companies closely aligned to the Saudi Arabian Public Investment Fund that provided much of the finance for the takeover, and which would be used to inflate their spending capacity under Financial Fair Play (FFP) rules.

+It will be fascinating to see whether deals such as Manchester City's with Etihad Airlines are done because they can be the trigger to inject millions into the club, creating a transfer budget from which Eddie Howe's squad can be improved.

+Short term, Newcastle are in a relegation scrap.
+In the medium term, their future looks very bright.

-An idea to block all related commercial deals was quickly discarded.
+One idea - to block all related commercial deals - was quickly discarded.

 Instead, the Premier League has agreed that what are regarded as 'associated party transactions' will be allowed but subject to heavy scrutiny.